Data analytics in sports: a practical example

 Use data in real-time

-Data is being used in real-time during the training itself, and also provides valuable input for analysis after the fact.
+Data is being used in real-time during the training itself and also providing valuable input for analysis after the fact.
 Causes can now be supported by facts and be detected and discussed.
-GPS devices, linked to heart rate data, can help identify which players are fit and who could use some rest.
+GPS devices, linked to heart rate data, can help identify which players are fit and which could use some rest.
 There are specialized companies that service more than 450 teams worldwide, including Chelsea, Real Madrid, and the Brazilian national team (Rejec, 2016).

 Simulate different game patterns